For any business, using resources wisely is key to lowering costs and increasing profits.

 14. Video conferencing

 Although face-to-face meetings are sometimes necessary, they can be time-consuming.
 Where possible, small businesses should make use of video conferencing facilities.
 With many programmes offering free or low-cost video conference facilities, it’s easy to make use of this software.
 Ideal for liaising with remote staff or staying in touch whilst travelling, video conferencing will make communication much easier.

 If you’re selling products or services online, you’ll need to offer secure, reliable e-commerce solutions.
 Programmes which facilitate recurring payments and embedded payment platforms require little maintenance and are ideally suited to smaller businesses or SMEs.
 Facilitating payments from all major card providers, you can ensure that clients and customers are able to purchase goods or services easily in a secure online environment.

 16. PR support

-Whether you want to boost your position in your industry or secure coverage in the mainstream media, using a professional to provide PR support can be advantageous.
-An experienced PR manager will have access to the relevant contacts and, as this can be outsourced, you won’t need to finance full-time, in-house PR staff.
+Whether you want to boost your position in your industry, deploy crisis management, or secure favourable coverage in the mainstream or specialist media, using a professional to provide Public Relations support can be advantageous.
+An experienced PR manager will have access to the relevant media contacts and, as this can be outsourced, you won’t need to finance full-time, in-house PR staff.

 In order for your website to be seen by users, you’ll need to invest in Search Engine Optimisation.
 Whilst you may want to use a remote worker for this, you can also use specially designed software to make your website SEO friendly.
 Often, a combination of the two provides the best results.
 By committing to an SEO strategy, you can ensure that your website is ranked highly when relevant keywords are searched for.